nchu05/Latte-Link/README.md

 # Latte Link
-A scheduling app that allows you to connect with coffee chatters and arrange coffee chats from a range of Cornell organizations.
+A scheduling app that allows Cornell students to connect with coffee chatters and arrange coffee chats from a range of campus organizations.

 Backend repo: https://github.com/kych23/hack-challenge